Conflicts between Iglesia ni Cristo and Members Church of God International: Debates

 In attempts to end the conflict between the two groups, a number of debate arrangements had been in talks on different occasions.
 But while there were previous agreements made, no proper debate had actually materialized between the groups due to varying reasons.

+In 2003, Soriano's worker and student King Cortez faced two ministers of the Iglesia ni Cristo in Eastern Samar in a debate about the nature of Christ, focusing on the INC teaching “Si Cristo ay Hindi Dios” (Christ is not God).
+Cortez defended Soriano’s group’s position on Christ’s divinity.
+The recorded debate was later viewed by Soriano and his ministers, who reportedly reacted positively and expressed confidence in Cortez’s performance.

 In 2004, Manny Antonio, a worker (presbyter) of MCGI, and Abraham Cruz, an INC minister, had a signed agreement to meet for a debate conference on April 26 in the city hall of Capas, Tarlac.
 Present on the agreed setting was the mayor of Capas, Rey Catacutan, the representing ministers of INC, Abraham Cruz, Jose Ventilacion, Ramil Parba, Michael Sandoval, and the barangay captain of Pao, San Jose, Tarlac, who stood as the witness of the agreement signing.
 However, no representative from MCGI, including Antonio, turned up on the event and instead communicated through a phone call.
 The debate did not push through.

 On March 27, 2005, Soriano challenged Eraño G. Manalo, the Executive Minister of Iglesia ni Cristo, to a one-on-one debate on TV and internet.
 The Ang Tamang Daan hosts responded that Soriano should have a debate first with the "Pope in Rome using Latin," owing to a previous claim by Soriano that he would debate with the Pope, even in Latin.
-Soriano views this response as an excuse, while the INC sees his challenge as a bluff.
-Jose Ventilacion, an INC minister and trained debater student to Manalo, subsequently called Soriano's challenge to a one-on-one debate.
-Soriano did not want to debate with Ventilacion.
+Soriano views this response as an excuse, while Jose Ventilacion of the Iglesia ni Cristo reportedly responded by formally calling for a debate, saying he had long accepted Soriano’s challenge.
+After Soriano declared, “Patutunayan ko sa inyo totoo ang salita ng Dios; ’yung pinakamataas ang pinag-aralan sa theology ang iharap ninyo sa akin", Ventilacion did not respond further or publicly pursue the debate afterward.

 One of the hosts of Ang Tamang Daan, Ramil Parba, challenged Willy Santiago and Josel Mallari, both hosts of Ang Dating Daan, to a debate, in response to a challenge allegedly made by Santiago.